 Montclair State University Foundation, Inc. (the Foundation) is a nonstock corporation organized as a not-for-profit entity under the provisions of Title 15 of the New Jersey statutes.
 The Foundation was established for the benefit of the University to aid in obtaining additional resources to meet the needs of the University.
 The Foundation strives to raise funds from subscriptions, gifts, bequests and other devices and uses such funds as appropriately determined by its board of trustees.
 The Foundation is exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code.
 The Foundation operates under an independent board of trustees.
 As the Foundation's resources can only be used by, or for the benefit of, the University, the Foundation is considered a component unit of the University.
-Accordingly, the Foundation's statement of position and statement of revenues, expenses and changes in net position are included in the University's financial statements.
+Accordingly, the Foundation's statement of position and statements.
 Complete financial statements for the Foundation can be obtained from the Foundation's office at 1 Normal Avenue, Montclair, New Jersey 07043.